 9. Give Yourself Permission to Think Freely

-Self-doubt is limiting and it can hamper your creativity.
+Self-doubt is limiting and can hamper your creativity.
 Sometimes, just giving yourself permission to think and create freely is enough to help you find your creative side.
 Reassure yourself and be okay with coming up with ideas that might not work, especially in brainstorming sessions.

 Just get the ideas out and figure out whether they are good, bad, doable, etc. later.
 Otherwise, you can get stuck in your head and start inhibiting your creativity by placing limitations on what you come up with.